mrazomej/phd/src/chapter_04/section_04_fugacity.md

 \label{eq:ch4_eq11}
 $$
-where $R_S$, $R_{NS}$, and $R_C$ represent the number of repressors bound to the specific promoter, a non-specific binding site, or to a competitor binding site, respectively.
+where $R_S$, $R_{NS}$, and $R_C$ represent the number of repressors bound to the specific promoter, a non-specific binding site, or a competitor binding site, respectively.
 The value of $R_S$ is given by
 $$
 R_S = N_S \frac{\lambda_r e^{-\beta \Delta \varepsilon_{RA}}}